BrianDieckman/Fossil_HR_E-Ink/README.md

 Research
 1. Resolution: 1000px²

 Observing other watch faces for download suggests a 1000x1000 pixel display.
 Initial testing for topics 2-4 assume this to be the case.
 Further research needed to verify.
+I suspect this value is lower.

-2. Tonal range: XX% - YY%
+2. Tonal range: 2% - 74%

 Tonal range compression effectively reduces the display range to some values greater than zero and less than 100 to represent "fully white" and "fully black".

 In the context of a bitmap display this would be a single threshold above and below which pixels would either be "on" or "off" usually 50%.